1Password/terraform-provider-onepassword/README.md

 # 1Password Connect Terraform Provider

-Use the 1Password Connect Terraform Provider to reference, create, or update items in your 1Password Vaults.
+---

-## Usage
+## ✨ Get started

+- See the [examples](./examples/) directory for a full example.
-Detailed documentation for using this provider can be found on the [Terraform Registry docs](https://registry.terraform.io/providers/1Password/onepassword/latest/docs).
+- Detailed documentation for using this provider can be found on the [Terraform Registry docs](https://registry.terraform.io/providers/1Password/onepassword/latest/docs).

 ```tf
 terraform {